The meaning of Tradition in

 supposed to be wise and prominent.
 In Book 18 we find Penelope

 "When you were a boy you had much better judgment.

 Now that you've grown and reached your young prime

-And any stranger, seeing how tall and handsome you are,
+And any stranger, seeing how tall and handsome you

 Would think you the son of some great man of wealth-